 Oxycodone has also been known to cause an opiate positive at very high levels; at therapeutic levels it should not cause a positive and normally requires Opi ID analysis for detection.
 Tramadol and Fentanyl do NOT cause an immunoassay opiate positive, therefore require Opi ID analysis for detection.

 6-AM is a unique metabolite of Heroin and is only present in urine after recent ingestion of Heroin.
 A positive 6-AM result indicates that Heroin has been taken in the recent past (within 24 hours).
-A 6-AM negative result may indicate either that the ingestion of heroin is not recent or that the individual has not taken Heroin i.e. is opiate positive.
-An ‘opiate positive, 6-AM negative’ result can be due to a non-heroin opiate subjected to further testing by LC/MS in order to determine what opiate has been taken.
+A 6-AM negative result may indicate either that the ingestion of Heroin is not recent, or that the individual has not taken Heroin.
+An ‘opiate positive, 6-AM negative’ result can be due to a non-Heroin opiate ingestion.
+When required, sample can be subjected to further testing by LC/MS in order to determine what opiate has been taken.

 Metabolism of Opioids

 Because of the similar metabolic pathways of some opiates, it can be difficult to distinguish between the use of heroin, morphine or codeine.
 The unique metabolite of heroin (6-acetyl morphine) has a short half-life and may no longer be present in urine.
-Both morphine and codeine may be present after heroin use, morphine use or codeine use.
+Both morphine and codeine may be present after heroin use, morphine use, or codeine use.
 The ratio of codeine to morphine is then used to indicate the drug initially taken.
 If more codeine than morphine is present in a sample it would indicate that codeine has been ingested.
 If more or similar levels of morphine and codeine are present in a sample it is not possible to definitively determine which drug was taken.